Uttar Pradesh polls: Mulayam Singh Yadav rules out alliance with any other parties

 The Samajwadi Party chief said the list of candidates that has been announced will not be changed.

 Ahead of the upcoming Assembly elections in Uttar Pradesh, Samajwadi Party Chief Mulayam Singh Yadav on Wednesday ruled out an alliance with any other political party.
-With the announcement, Yadav put to rest any rumours of a a tie-up with the Congress or a grand alliance, like the one in Bihar.
+With the announcement, Yadav put to rest any rumours of a tie-up with the Congress or a grand alliance, like the one in Bihar.

-The SP chief also announced 325 candidates of the 403 seats and said the remaining 78 would be announced soon.
+The SP chief also announced candidates contesting for 325 of the 403 seats and said the remaining 78 would be named soon.
 He hinted that the Assembly elections may be held before February 28.

 He said that out of the 325 seats, 176 have been handed out to the sitting MLAs.
 On December 26, there were reports that Chief Minister Akhilesh Yadav, allegedly unhappy with the candidates fielded by the party, had submitted his own list of candidates to Mulayam Singh.
 Addressing the press conference on Wednesday, Mulayam Singh said, “So many people, including Akhilesh, have given me their suggested names.
 I have adjusted as many as I could, however the final list is my choice.”